KenKundert/quantiphy/doc/user.rst

 :class:`UnitConversion` is used to specify the relationship.
 However, it is also possible to perform simple scale factor conversions without changing the units.
-This case is specified in a manner similar to a unit conversion, but in this case both the from-units and the to-units are the same, and it is not necessary to define a :class:`UnitConversion`.
+This case is specified in a manner similar to a unit conversion, but in this case both the from-units and the to-units are the same or are equivalent, and it is not necessary to define a :class:`UnitConversion`.
 For example, imagine printing a table of bit-rates where the rates are held in bps but are expected to be displayed in Mbps:

 .. code-block:: python